Nevuqe/developer-portal/documentation/index.md

 ---
 layout: page
-title: UQC Documentation
+title: NQC Documentation
 ---

 <div class="warning" markdown="1">
-The UQC Kernel is currently under heavy development, meaning this page will be heavily modified as time goes on.
-[Visit the UQC Repository](https://git.uquinix.com/Uquinix/uqc).
+The NQC Kernel is currently under heavy development, meaning this page will be modified as time goes on.
+[Visit the NQC Repository](https://github.com/Nevuqe/nqc).
 </div>

 <div class="info" markdown="1">
-A new build system is being made for UQC, it is being written with Meson.
+A new build system is being made for NQC, it is being written with Meson.
 </div>

 <div class="info" markdown="1">
-A new init system is being developed for UQC.
-[Visit the UQIS Repository](https://git.uquinix.com/Uquinix/uqis)
+A new init system is being developed for NQC.
+[Visit the UQIS Repository](https://github.com/Nevuqe/uqis)
 </div>

 ### About
-UQC is the core of the Enso operating system.
+NQC is the core of the Enso operating system.

 <strong>All of the commands listed in the examples in this chapter should be executed as root.</strong>

 ### Preparing to Build
-The output of the build goes to /usr/obj/source path/machine architecture - e.g. /usr/obj/Users/you/UQC/amd64.amd64.
+The output of the build goes to /usr/obj/source path/machine architecture - e.g. /usr/obj/Users/you/NQC/amd64.amd64.

 If you don't want to build as root, you need to create the path ahead of time or give yourself ownership of /usr/obj with chown.